mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 We wanted to build a webpack plugin which shows you all of your React (and eventually Angular 2, Ember,...) components in a separate, isolated space from your app.
 Developers could visually fuzz test their components, adding and saving variations of them.
 No more "Refresh, go to that page and click that button to see what the modal looks like now..."!

-We submitted a CFP explaining our cool idea, and agreed to start building it if the talk got accepted. (which we thought was unlikely) Of course, contrary to our expectations we got accepted.
+We submitted a CFP explaining our idea, and agreed to start building it if the talk got accepted. (which we thought was unlikely) Of course, contrary to our expectations, we got accepted.
 So now we had to actually build this thing.

 As it turns out, building a webpack plugin is not an easy thing to do; even less so when it's more complex than almost any existing one.
 We started working on what was going to become CarteBlanche three months before the conference, but didn't really get anywhere because it was so hard.
 I asked [Jan](https://twitter.com/jantimon), the maintainer of the HTMLWebpackPlugin, for some tips and that's when things really started taking off.